tidyverse/tidyverse.org/content/blog/2019-11-styler-1-2-0/index.markdown

 [making styler ignore some lines](https://github.com/r-lib/styler/pull/560), which you can try out by installing from the respective branches.
 Feedback welcome.

-## Acknowledgements
+## Acknowledgments

-We are of grateful to all of the people who contributed not just code, but also issues and comments over the last two years:
+We are grateful to all of the people who contributed not just code, but also issues and comments over the last two years:

 [&#x0040;aaronrudkin](https://github.com/aaronrudkin),